-It is our aim that academic research in humanities, social sciences, and the environment flourishes in Finland.
+It is our aim that academic research in humanities, social sciences, and environmental sciences flourishes in Finland.
 Knowledge based on research contributes to discussions in society and influences decision-making.
-Moreover, the arts and culture keep questioning established conceptions, and are part of Finns’ everyday life.
+Moreover, arts and culture keep questioning established conceptions, and are part of Finns’ everyday life.

 We are looking for countercurrents and are interested in the margins, as we believe that new and valuable things can be found in marginal areas.
 Questioning and seeing differently increase our understanding of the world.

 Boldness also means crossing – and even breaking – boundaries.
 We believe in an interdisciplinary approach and encounters across fields of art and research and between research and the arts.
 We also believe in unexpected combinations of perspectives.
 We want to cross boundaries, be open to what is new and take risks.

 We believe in taking time: creating something new requires time and a profound understanding, but also alertness and an ability to respond rapidly and flexibly.

 Boldness requires trust and is powered by encounters and a sense of community.
 This is symbolised by the Well, a place where people gather to spend time together, share and discuss.

 Our idea of boldness includes an experimental approach and the courage to be incomplete and escape predetermined definitions.
 The future holds a multitude of opportunities, and we want to foster positive development.

 At the basis of Kone Foundation’s activities is an educated and humane attitude towards the world.
 Education implies for us justice and responsibility for human beings and the environment.
 Our humane attitude respects human equality, but sees humanity as part of the diversity of life on Earth.